dncraslan/rmqmultithread/README.md

 #we create one blanews reciver

 #and we create how many bot work send new news us. we wrote 100.

 start_threads(100,bot)

-#and we wait for thread functions continou
+#and we wait for thread functions continue

 wait_for_search()

 License